-Pole in Rick Oversight
+Role in Risk Oversight

 As part of its role in risk oversight, our Risk Committee is responsible for reviewing our risk assessment and risk management practices, and for discussing its findings with both management and our independent registered public accounting firm.
 Management has established an Enterprise Risk Management Program (the "ERM Program") to ensure that all of the Company's risks are managed appropriately and consistently at an enterprise-wide level.
-The ERM Program details principles used to support effective enterprise-wide risk management iffecycle, and it provides clarity on the expected activities in relation to risk management, and all employees throughout the organization.
+The ERM Program details principles used to support effective enterprise-wide risk management across the end-to-end risk management lifecycle, and it provides clarity on the expected activities in relation to risk management of the Board, management, and all employees throughout the organization.
 In 2021, we hired a Chief Risk and Responsibility Officer to oversee the ERM Program.
 The Board and the Risk Committee periodically receive ERM Program updates from our Chief Risk and Responsibility Officer and management, review the risks that may potentially affect us, and review management's efforts to manage those risks, including risks reflected in our periodic filings.

 The Board may also request supplemental information and disclosure about specific areas of interest and concern relevant to risks it believes are faced by us and our business.
-The Board also considers emerging or evolving risks as they arise, such as risks related to the COVID-19 pandemic, and may either meet as a full Board or assign risks to a committee for continuing oversight.
-The Board and its committees have been actively overseeing the Company's response to and risk management of the ongoing COVID-19 pandemic, including regular updates from and discussions with Company management.
-Topics around this ongoing crisis span a broad range of matters, including: maintaining the health and safety of our employees; minimizing adverse financial impact on affected employees; evaluating the impact of the pandemic on strategy, operations, liquidity, and financial matters; and supporting the communities in which we operate.
+The Board also considers emerging or evolving risks as they arise and may either meet as a full Board or assign risks to a committee for continuing oversight.
+Topics considered span a broad range of matters, including: maintaining the health and safety of our employees; evaluating the impact of recently elevated inflation and rising interest rates on strategy, operations, liquidity, and financial matters; and supporting the communities in which we operate.